Joseph de Flotte: Biography

-On 3 October 1777, Éclair captured a merchantman laden with British goods, and on 22, a British privateer.
+On 3 October 1777, Éclair captured a merchantman laden with British goods, and on 22 October, a British privateer.
 In January 1778, while returning from escort duty, Éclair met three British ships, including one privateer.
-Seeing Éclair preparing to attack, the privateer retreated, leaving two merchantmen unprotected. Éclair promptly captured them.
+Seeing Éclair preparing to attack, the privateer retreated, leaving the two merchantmen unprotected. Éclair promptly captured them.
 Flotte gave chase to the privateer, but she was a better sailship and managed to escape.
-In March 1779, Flotte arrived a Toulon with his prizes, and wrote a report to Navy Minister Sartine, complete with suggestions to improve the speed of Éclair that his unsuccessful chase had inspired.
+In March 1779, Flotte arrived at Toulon with his prizes, and wrote a report to Navy Minister Sartine, complete with suggestions to improve the speed of Éclair that his unsuccessful chase had inspired.